 To generate a free small claims complaint and to receive filing fees for your small claims lawsuit against Equifax, please visit legalist.com/equifax.

 Legalist is an algorithmic litigation finance company that helps small businesses pay for their lawsuits.
-Headquartered in San Francisco, Legalist is the first litigation finance company to use machine learning and AI technology to source and underwrite litigation investments.
+Founded in San Francisco, Legalist is the first litigation finance company to use machine learning and AI technology to source and underwrite litigation investments.
 Legalist is backed by premier Silicon Valley investors such as Y Combinator, Vy Capital, and Refactor Capital and has been featured in the New Yorker, the Wall Street Journal, Boston Globe, and more.
 The company recently closed a $10.25 million maiden fund.